 Did you know roller coasters are all about physics?
 They rely on gravitational potential energy, which is gained by going up a large hill.
 When the coaster then goes downhill, the potential energy is then converted to kinetic energy.
 Some energy is also converted to heat due to heat and air resistance with the track, which slows the coaster down.
 This process continues as it goes through the loops, hills, and turns, eventually stopping.

-Keep in mind these factors when building your coaster!
+Keep in mind these factors with your DIY roller coaster!
 Make sure your marble has enough potential energy to make it through the whole track!
 Ready, set, lets roll on this roller coaster challenge.

 - Corrugated Cardboard